-The wide sandy beach at Skegness is the town's main attraction, offering plenty of parking.
+The wide, sandy beach at Skegness is the town's main attraction.
 Donkey rides and crazy golf take place duing the summer.
 Braver visitors may also choose to take a dip in the sea.

-Featuring a ten pin bowling alley, diner and amusement arcade, the Victorian pier at Skegness is open daily for a traditionally British seaside experience.
+Featuring a ten-pin bowling alley, diner and amusement arcade, the Victorian pier at Skegness is open daily for a traditional British seaside experience.

 We compare more than 600 providers, including: